 Modules and Plugins

-Due to the total size of our addon is increasing bigger and bigger since we are having more and more maps, we have heard many users complaining about the download issue, and suggested us to find some workaround.
+Due to the total size of our addon is increasing bigger and bigger since we are having more and more maps with each expansion, we have heard many users complaining about the download issue, and suggested us to find some workaround.

-We have discussed internally our final decision is to separate our built-in plugins into individual addon packages (also individual addon projects).
+We have discussed internally and also discuss with Curse and WoWInterface team, our final decision is to separate our built-in plugins into individual addon packages (also individual addon projects).

-Also, we have moved out the old dungeon maps and re-categorized them based on the expansion set.
-For example, Burning Crusade dungeon maps are now only available in another addon package.
+Also, we have moved out the old instance maps and re-categorized them based on the expansion set.
+For example, Burning Crusade instance maps are now only available in another addon package - Atlas_BurningCrusade.

 This provide the flexibility of addon downloading.
-Users who don't need any specific plugin or expansion dungeon maps can decide not to download them.
-Or, those plugins and old dungeon maps won't get frequently updated, therefore, users who have download all the Atlas addon packages don't need to download all the packages each time when there is a new release.
+Users who don't need any specific plugin or expansion's instance maps can decide not to download them.
+Or, those plugins and old instance maps won't get frequently updated, therefore, users who have download all the Atlas addon packages don't need to download all the packages each time when there is a new release.

 Atlas has a built-in plugin system allowing for the easy addition of map packs.
 In fact, Atlas ships with four of these plugins (for battlegrounds, dungeon locations, flight points, and outdoor raid bosses).
 If you're interested in making your own Atlas map pack, I suggest you start with one of these four as a guide.
 You can contact me or post on the Atlas forums if you need help, however I suggest you do as much research as possible beforehand.
 Furthermore, there are several Atlas plugins that do more than simply provide additional maps.

 AtlasLoot provides a loot table for each boss